zaccmagicdev/se_project_react/README.md

 ## About this project

 This is a simple little project that will retreive the weather and reccomend what to wear according to said weather.
-MOBILE VERSION WILL BE COMING SOON!
-This project is my first attempt at building an app using React.js and working with JSX Syntax!
+This has now gone from showing weather in one city to being able to search up whatever city on earth you want and get data :D

 ## 01/19/2024: